understanding-ml/COLA/README.rst

     factual, ce, ace = refiner.get_refined_counterfactual(limited_actions=7)

 Part5: Visualize results

--For small number of instances, you can use the highlight_changes() to highlight get_dataframe -For massive dataset, suggest to use the heatmap() to visualize the changes
+(1)For small number of instances, you can use the highlight_changes() to highlight get_dataframe

+(2)For massive dataset, suggest to use the heatmap() to visualize the changes

 .. code:: python